component/swipe/Readme.md

   that wraps a list of several items.
 View ./example.html for a working example.

+### .threshold(n)

+  Set the swipe threshold to `n`.

+  This is the factor required for swipe to detect when a slide has passed the given threshold, and may display the next or previous slide.
+For example the default of `.5` means that the user must swipe _beyond_ half of the side width.

 ### .duration(ms)

   Set the transition duration, defaults to 300ms.